 -Pat Conroy

-I’m proud to be a Charleston native.
-After all, we’re a rare breed these days: According to the Charleston Regional Development Alliance, the population of the South Carolina Lowcountry is growing at 3x the national average, relocation the primary driver of the massive expansion.
-The area’s rapid growth has made “Lowcountry native” a unique classification; with that classification comes unique knowledge about life in the Holy City and the South Carolina coast as a whole:
+The Charleston area’s rapid growth has made “Lowcountry native” a unique classification; with that classification comes unique knowledge about life in the Holy City and the South Carolina coast as a whole:

 Why is the palmetto the state tree?
-What did a Charleston accent sound like?
+What did the traditional Charleston accent sound like?
 What’s the Big Chill House?
 Where’s Catfish Row?

-The unique knowledge that Lowcountry natives possess isn’t limited to local trivia; it often translates into marketable skills.
-In terms of landscape design, being a native means knowing the intricacies of the Lowcountry natural environment, a unique habitat of unique flora that requires many years of residence to fully understand and appreciate.
+The unique knowledge we Lowcountry natives possess isn’t limited to local trivia…in terms of landscape design, being a Charleston native means knowing the intricacies of the Lowcountry natural environment, a unique habitat of unique flora and fauna that requires decades of experience to fully understand and appreciate.

 Charleston Landscape Design Live Oak Marsh Spanish Moss

-Good native Lowcountry landscape design combines a deep consideration of what makes our home naturally beautiful, an endeavor that combines an innate eye for design and years of immersion in–and close observation of–our unique natural environment, with a deep consideration of the numerous variables that our natural environment presents: sandy soil, vs. rich soil vs. clay, salt air vs. fresh air, temperature and wind differentials throughout the area, and the long-term effects of weather anomalies such as tropical storms, freezes, floods, droughts, invasive plants, and invasive insects.
-These considerations require knowledge gained by working the Lowcountry soil over long periods time.
+Good landscape design in the South Carolina Lowcountry requires a deep understanding of what makes the native Lowcountry natural environment unique and beautiful.
+It also requires a deep understanding of the unique horticultural challenges that the native Lowcountry environment presents: sandy soil, vs. rich soil vs. clay, salt air vs. fresh air, temperature and wind differentials throughout the area, and the long-term effects of weather anomalies such as tropical storms, freezes, floods, droughts, invasive plants, and invasive insects.

 Condé Nast recently ranked Charleston the world’s friendliest city.
-We Lowcountry natives welcome our new neighbors with open arms and friendly smiles.
-But we natives have unique knowledge and experience to share.
-In terms landscape design in our corner of the globe, native knowledge and experience are invaluable.
+We Charleston natives welcome our new neighbors with open arms and friendly smiles.
+And we natives also have unique knowledge and experience to share with our newcomer brethren.